The low-carb way of eating is very popular.

 Calorie breakdown: 52% fat, 48% protein, no carbs (18).

-Avocados are another super healthy low-carb plant food.
+Avocados are another extremely healthy, low-carb plant food.

-Most of the fats (over 60%) are monounsaturated, with small amounts of saturated and polyunsaturated fatty acids.
+Over 60% of its fats are monounsaturated, with small amounts of saturated and polyunsaturated fatty acids.

-Avocados appear to be beneficial for metabolism and heart health as well... which makes perfect sense given the nutrient breakdown.
+Avocados also appear to be beneficial for metabolism and heart health, which is unsurprising given their impressive nutrient content.

-One study in people with high cholesterol found that 7 days of an avocado-enriched diet lowered LDL and triglycerides by 22%, while raising HDL by 11% (19).
+One study in people with high cholesterol found that following an avocado-enriched diet for a week lowered “bad” LDL cholesterol and triglycerides by 22%, while raising “good” HDL by 11% (19).

 Calorie breakdown: 77% fat, 4% protein, 19% carbs.
 Most of the carbs in avocados are fiber (20).